 - Stop single-use plastic bottles.
 This is probably the easiest to do of all eco-friendly habits to adopt.
 I love Perrier, but have switched from purchasing a monthly case of their plastic bottles to cans.
 Additionally, I was gifted a Yeti tumbler for my birthday recently and that thing truly works!
-I’ve been drinking more water too!
+I’ve been drinking more water because it of it too!

 - Switch to glass food containers.
 Instead of plastic food containers, check out these glass food containers with a bamboo lid!
 Or if you’re into health and fitness, you can get these meal prep glass food containers with bamboo lid.

 - Choose to use no straws when eating out.
 Or bring your own.
 Straws are a huge waste problem.
 They’re too small to recycle so it ends up in our landfills and oceans.
 If you have to have straws, check out metal ones (I’ve seen some at Home Goods) or these sturdy glass straws.
 You can either get the bent or straight style or both.
 Most come in cases too.
 Check out this artist’s art installation made of straw to demonstrate how problematic single-use plastic really is.

 - Choose resuable or no bags when shopping.
 When shopping at places like Target, either bring a usable bag or put it in your cart to take to your car.
 No need for extra plastic bags.
 I tried it and I’m not going to lie.
 It wasn’t as hard as I thought, but it sure felt weird!
 If you start your eco-friendly habits by taking this step, let me know what you think!

 - Compost instead of using chemical fertilizers.
 If you’re a gardener, try composting at home instead of buying fertilizers.
 I haven’t composted in years as I’ve lived in apartment complexes, but you can start by putting your dead flower bouquets in a pile in your backyard instead of throwing them in the garbage.
 Easy peasy!